 We are a family-owned, U.S.-based company that does all of our die casting in our cutting-edge die casting plant and have made high-quality parts for industries ranging from firearms to telecommunications to medical devices and more.
 Companies that know die casting call Premier Die Casting.

 At Premier Die Casting, we are dedicated to helping you provide a better product to your customers by offering you great service and exemplary quality every time you place an order with us.
 We’re sure we can help you with your metal part manufacturing needs regardless of your industry.
-To find out how we can put our high-tech metalworking machines and expertise to work for you now, just give us a call at 800-394-3006 or contact us online today.
+To find out how we can put our high-tech metalworking machines and expertise to work for you now, just contact us online today.